 All in all it is a very satisfying process since you are physically working the materials until the final moment of reveal when you pull back the paper to see how it has turned out.

-I then take digital photos of the handmade prints so that those images can be used on other items such as the T-shirts, cards and homewares all available to browse and buy from my website www.visibull.co.uk
+I then take digital photos of the handmade prints so that those images can be used on other items such as the T-shirts, cards, bags and homewares all available to browse and buy from my studio and from my website www.visibull.co.uk